 - It has access to higher levels of integration with the OS, for example, URL handling or title bar customization.

-- It can work offline.
+- It works offline.

 Combined with the web's inherent linkability, it's possible to search across it and share what you've found with anyone, anywhere.
 Whenever you go to a website, it's the latest version the publisher deployed, and your experience with that site can be as temporary or as permanent as you'd like.